 FPT_TST.2 Subset TOE testing

-Hierarchical to: No other components.

 Dependencies: No dependencies.

 FPT_TST.2.1 The TSF shall run a suite of self-tests at the request of the authorized user to demonstrate the correct operation of the alarm lines and/or following environmental sensor mechanisms:

-• More details are given in the confidential Security Target [8].
+More details are given in the confidential Security Target [8].